JoinColony/colonyNetwork/docs/_Docs_ReputationMining.md

 #### `--minerAddress`
 Address of the miner account which the client will send reputation mining contract transactions from.
 Used when working with an unlocked account for the miner against **development networks only**.
-We provision twelve unlocked test accounts stored in `ganache-accounts.json` for testing that are available when starting a local ganache-cli instance via `yarn run start:blockchain:client` command.
+We provision twelve unlocked test accounts stored in `ganache-accounts.json` for testing that are available when starting a local ganache-cli instance via `npm run start:blockchain:client` command.

 #### `--privateKey`
 Private key of the miner account which the client will sign reputation mining contract transactions with.